-In relation to our catering services we have were involved with the City of London tender to appoint a new catering contractor to the School.
-Tender specification documents featured questions on how standards on sustainability and assurance would be met including asking how Bronze level commitments of the Food for Life Served Here, or a similar scheme would be met.
-For additional information on procurement, please refer to the City of London's Responsible Procurement Strategy.
+From August 2020 our catering contractor Baxter Storey have tendered their notice, so we have as an interim measure Benugo who manage Café's at the Barbican have taken on the role at short notice.
+In relation to our catering services we are working with the City of London t to appoint a new catering contractor to the School.
+Tender specification documents will include questions on how standards on sustainability and assurance will be met For additional information on procurement, please refer to the City of London's Procurement Strategy and Responsible Procurement Policy